bobanetwork/aa-hc-example/README.md

 - `forge` [[Download]](https://book.getfoundry.sh/getting-started/installation)
 - `npm` | `yarn` or `pnpm` [[Download]](https://nodejs.org/en/download/package-manager)
 - `golang` [[Download]](https://go.dev/doc/install)
+- `Metamask Flask` (Development build of Metamask) [[Download]](https://chromewebstore.google.com/detail/metamask-flask-developmen/ljfoeinjpaedjfecbmggjgodbgkmjkjk)

 To run the stack on Boba Sepolia you can skip `cargo` and `golang` which is only required to run the local stack.

 ## Local
 All contracts and services are deployed and environment variables are substituted across all services automatically to ensure a convenient developer experience.

+1. Make sure you have the dependencies as outlined above installed and Docker running.
+2. Run `pnpm start:local` to spin the local stack up.
+Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) running.
+3. Head over to [localhost:8001](http://localhost:8001) to create your Smart Wallet.
+4. Once you created your account, try it out by using the "Transfer Funds" section.
+Make sure you funded your new "Snap Account" with some `ETH` on Boba Sepolia.
+5. Congrats you sent your first `UserOp` on Boba Sepolia using Account Abstraction!
+This is the moment your smart account gets deployed on-chain (on the first UserOp).
+6. Navigate now to [localhost:8000](http://localhost:8000) to interact with your local DApp which utilizes Hybrid Compute via Account Abstraction to fetch off-chain data to your smart contract!
+In our example we fetch the current price of a cryptocurrency asset.

+Please note, that the local stack actually spins up the Boba L2 locally, the Bundler ("Rundler") along with other local services.
+This might take a while to startup.

+## Sepolia

 1. Copy `/contracts/.env-example` and name it `.env`.
 All necessary variables are pre-filled except of `PRIVATE_KEY`.
 2. Add your own private key, that contains some ETH on Boba Sepolia in order to deploy the contracts on testnet.
 You can obtain some SepETH on Sepolia (L1) from any [faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) and bridge them to L2 through our [Gateway](https://gateway.boba.network/).
-3. Run `pnpm start:local` to spin the local stack up.
-Make sure you have [Docker](https://www.docker.com/products/docker-desktop/) running.

-Please note, that the local stack actually spins up the Boba L2 locally, the Bundler ("Rundler") along with other local services.
-This might take a while to startup.

-## Sepolia

-Run `pnpm start:sepolia` to spin up the reduced local stack to use the existing infrastructure on Boba Sepolia.
+3. Run `pnpm start:sepolia` to spin up the reduced local stack to use the existing infrastructure on Boba Sepolia.
+4. Head over to [hc-wallet.sepolia.boba.network](https://hc-wallet.sepolia.boba.network/) to create your Smart Wallet.
+5. Once you created your account, try it out by using the "Transfer Funds" section.
+Make sure you funded your new "Snap Account" with some `ETH` on Boba Sepolia.
+6. Congrats you sent your first `UserOp` on Boba Sepolia using Account Abstraction!
+If you navigate to the [Block-Explorer](https://testnet.bobascan.com/) you should see your contract wallet.
+7. Navigate now to [localhost:8000](http://localhost:8000) to interact with your local DApp which utilizes Hybrid Compute via Account Abstraction to fetch off-chain data to your smart contract!
+In our example we fetch the current price of a cryptocurrency asset.

+When you follow the steps above your application will use the already deployed backend below for simplification.
+If you want to deploy your own backend instead follow these steps:
+1. Deploy the backend to your cloud of your choosing [[here is more documentation on that](./backend/README.md)].
+We've provided you with a [Dockerfile](./backend/Dockerfile) and [Docker Compose](./backend/docker-compose.yml) to make this as easy as possible.
+2. Once your backend is live, change the `BACKEND_URL` in your [.env](./contracts/.env) (if the file doesn't exist, you skipped the steps above) within your `contracts folder`.
+3. Rerun the script `pnpm start:sepolia` and try it out as described above.

 | Name             | Address                                          | Explainer                           |
 |------------------|--------------------------------------------------|-------------------------------------|